Skip to content

 To participate in a Replication Domain, HSMs must use the same Server Master Key (SVMK) and be in the same operating mode, as well as having point-to-point connectivity, i.e. all HSMs must be able to communicate with all other HSMs.
 The replication service port is the same as the general HSM service (TCP 4433).
 It is the same SVMK requirement that allows secure communication between HSMs during replication.
 All communication between HSMs in the replication protocol is encrypted.

-The operations for creating, destroying and updating keys and objects in the HSM base are replicated, as are user partition operations.
+The operations for creating, destroying and updating keys and objects in the HSM's database are replicated, as are the operations for partitioning users.
 Read operations and operations with temporary keys and objects are not replicated, as these only exist during the communication session between a client and the HSM; once the session is over, the temporary objects are automatically removed.

 The replication mechanism is always triggered from the HSM where the operation is requested, either by a client session or by the operator.
 The HSM that starts the process is called the Coordinator and the others are called Participants.
 As the system is decentralized, these roles of Coordinator and Participant are assigned to each new operation and can be assigned to any HSM in the pool for a given operation.